Jessica and Seng at the Festival of Colors, Spring 2013

 Jessica Spohn – Coordinator

+Welcome to the Sexual and Gender Diversity Resource Center! :) My name is Jessica Spohn and I am the Coordinator for the SGDRC.
+I am a Masters student in Public Health with a minor in Women’s Studies, graduating Fall 2014.
+My passion lies in being an advocate for the entire GLBT*QA community as well as for victims and survivors of sexual and relationship violence.
+After I graduate, I want to work on a college campus with alcohol, drug, and violence education for the GLBTQA community.
 The Center is a safe zone for everyone!
 What that means is the SGDRC does not tolerate any kind of discrimination, bullying, or hate speech.
 We also welcome all students, faculty, and staff whether you are GLBTQA or one of our awesome allies.
 The SGDRC has resources such as brochures, books, movies, and magazines on a variety of topics for anyone to look over.
 We also have a computer lab to do homework or take a Facebook break, and a place to eat lunch or just hang out with new friends.
 Come by and visit; I really enjoy getting to know students and I’m here to answer any questions you may have!

-Luke Allen – Assistant Coordinator
+Seng Defibaugh-Chavez – Assistant Coordinator

 Chynna Moore – Office Assistant

+Welcome to the Sexual and Gender Diversity Resource Center!
+My name Is Chynna Moore and I am an office aide at the SGDRC.
+I am currently a senior majoring in Psychology, after I graduate my future goals are to become a clinical psychologist.
 I think that the main purpose of the SGDRC is to create a safe and friendly environment for GLBTQ community to come to feel safe, hang out, or just ask questions about resources around campus.
 At the center we have a lot of different resources that any student can come use such as books, pamphlets, computers, etc. So come by just to hang out, get some information, or just to say hi.

-Ian Taylor – Office Assistant
+Kimberly Mejia – Office Assistant

 Tyler Boyd – Volunteer

 I was born in Rome, Georgia, and moved here to the Land of Enchantment in order to enjoy the constant sunny weather.
-I am a sophmore in the College of Business, and I am completing my degree in Finance, with a minor in accounting here at New Mexico State University.
+I am a sophomore in the College of Business, and I am completing my degree in Finance, with a minor in accounting here at New Mexico State University.
 Before coming to volunteer at the center I worked customer service for the largest bank on the east coast, worked at the office of State Senator Tom Udall, and I am currently employed at the Southwest Environmental Center located in the downtown heart of Las Cruces.
 I look forward to assisting at the center, and helping my fellow students.
 Thanks for reading.